 If you are self-employed, you are entitled to a permanent settlement permit after three years.
 To qualify, you must have a valid residence permit for self-employment and have realised the purpose of your residence permit (i.e. successfully set up your business).
-You will also need to prove that you have the financial stability to support yourself indefinitely.
+You will also need to prove that you have the financial stability to support yourself and your family members indefinitely.

 Applying for a permanent residence permit

 To submit your permanent settlement permit application, you will need an appointment at your local foreigners’ office (Ausländerbehörde).
 You can find your local office on the website for the Federal Office for Migration and Refugees.
 Depending on your location, it is not always possible to schedule this appointment in advance.